The Blue Night of the Orient

 This captivating music is associated with Kathak dance, one of the seven classical dance styles of India.
 The defining feature of Kathak, as its name suggests, lies in storytelling: in fact, “katha” in Sanskrit means “story.”
 The Kathak style, said to be the historical source of

 Flamenco, transforms its performer into a virtuoso dancer-storyteller in the service of the mythology of the Hindu pantheon.
-But no two stories, songs, or dances are ever exactly the same, for improvisation is a major feature of khayal, and imagination is its poetic catalyst.
+But no two stories, songs, or dances are ever exactly the same, for improvisation is a major characteristic of khayal, and imagination is its poetic catalyst.
 And as for dreams, in the land of a thousand gods, it is said that our world is but the manifestation of a dream of the great creator Brahmâ!
 A mystical and dreamlike moment where the intoxicating swirls of Raga melodies blend with a body twirling to the rhythm of Kathak and the virtuoso spirals of the tabla’s rhythmic cycles!

 Artists